gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScanner.md

 Azure Information Protection Scanner service configuration change completed successfully.
 ```

-This command configures the Azure Information Protection scanner to use the SQL Server database instance named **AIPSCANNER** on the server named **SERVER1,** using the scanner configuration database named **AIPScanner_EU.**
+This command configures the Azure Information Protection scanner to use the SQL Server database instance named **AIPSCANNER** on the server named **SERVER1**, using the scanner configuration database named **AIPScanner_EU**.

 ## PARAMETERS